Graduate jobs at ThoughtWorks: showing your personality in the covering letter

 Details that showcase your personality

-If you’ve met ThoughtWorks on campus or at a graduate fair, you’ll know that the organisation is far from bland; it has personality and encourages applicants to demonstrate theirs.
+If you’ve met ThoughtWorks on campus or at a graduate fair or even if you’ve just visited its website, you’ll know that the organisation is far from bland; it has personality and encourages applicants to demonstrate theirs.
 Research ThoughtWorks online and, if you have the time, try to get to an event which will be attended by the company to get to know the people and culture behind the brand a bit better.
 A quick look at the results of ThoughtWorks’ Inside Buzz survey will give you some idea of the company’s culture; so will the YouTube video that is also accessible via its employer hub.

 You might be wondering how to communicate your personality in your covering letter.
 Avoid using a covering letter that you have used to apply for other jobs; write one from scratch, targeting the recruiting manager (find out who this is by contacting the organisation by email/phone if a name isn’t included on the website) so it’s as if you’re having a real conversation with him or her.